ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/Radar.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.Radar.set_model`
-              - Set the current radar model by name.
+              - Do not use this method, as it is deprecated.
+Use ModelComponentLinking on IAgRadar instead.
+Sets the current radar model by name.
             * - :py:attr:`~ansys.stk.core.stkobjects.Radar.is_refraction_type_supported`
               - Get a value indicating whether the specified type can be used.